tsaonehh/my-coffee-app/README.md

 with a bit of CSS for style.
-Because I love coffee so much, especially iced-coffee, I decided to work on this app with all coffee places in my area and I will be showing aesthetics as well because that's very important to me.
+Because I love coffee so much, especially iced-coffee, I decided to work on this app to add all coffee places in my area and I will be showing aesthetics as well because that's very important to me.